khenadug/l4_project/timelog.md

 ## 7 Nov 2022

 * 30 minute supervisor meeting on the OS set up and clearing up software expectations
 * 1 hour downloading and setting up the environment based on specification given in meeting
+* 4 hours troubleshooting and installing navio OS to set up PX4 autopilot

+## Week 7

+## 14 Nov 2022
+* 30 minute supervisor meeting
+* 1 hour redownloading Raspberry Pi OS to try PX4 set up that way